MultiSafepay/docs/content/developer/general/generic-gateways.md

     - /faq/general/generic-gateways/
 ---

 In our plugins, we use predefined gateways for specific payment methods.
-When we start supporting a new payment method, merchants need to update their plugin to use the new gateway.
+When we start supporting a new payment method, you need to update your plugin to use the new gateway.

 To avoid this, some of our plugins use generic gateways which include a flexible gateway code that lets them connect to almost every payment method we offer, without updating the plugin.

+### Requirements

+Generic gateways only support [`redirect`](/developer/api/difference-between-direct-and-redirect/) requests.

-### Gift cards
+## Gift cards

 Generic gateways can be particularly useful for gift cards, because we don't support all open-loop gift cards in our ecommerce integrations and no [closed-loop gift cards](/faq/general/multisafepay-glossary/#closed-loop-gift-card).
 Therefore in some integrations, we use generic gift card gateways.

 For more information about integrating open-loop and closed-loop gift cards in our platform, email the Integration Team at <integration@multisafepay.com>

-### Requirements

-We only support [`redirect`](/developer/api/difference-between-direct-and-redirect/) gateways.
+## Co-branded credit cards

+You can integrate Visa co-branded credit cards, such as [Cartes Bancaires](/payments/methods/cartes-bancaires/) and [Dankort](/payments/methods/dankort/), using the generic `VISA` gateway code.

+For the gateway image, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons/tree/master/methods).

-### Specific plugins
+## Specific plugins
-For more information about a specific plugin, see:
+For more information about generic gateways for a specific plugin, see:

 - [Craft commerce](/payments/integrations/ecommerce-platforms/craftcommerce/faq/generic-gateways/)
 - [Drupal 8 & 9](/payments/integrations/ecommerce-platforms/drupal8/faq/configuring-generic-gateways/)